tonimelisma/mail/OFFLINE2.md

 ---

+**Sprint/Phase 4: Intelligent Cache Management & UI Polish (Current Focus)**

+**Objective:** Implement sophisticated cache management policies, provide user controls for caching, and enhance UI feedback for sync and data states.

+* **REQ-CACHE-001: Configurable Cache Size Limit**
+    * **Task 4.A.1: Data Layer Support for Cache Configuration.**
+        * **Status: COMPLETED.**
+        * **Details:**
+            * `UserPreferencesRepository` updated with `CacheSizePreference` enum (500MB, 1GB, 2GB, 5GB) and methods to store/retrieve the limit (in bytes).
+Default set to 500MB.
+            * `MessageBodyEntity` updated with `sizeInBytes: Long` field.
+            * `MessageBodyDownloadWorker` updated to calculate and store `sizeInBytes` of fetched body content.
+            * `AppDatabase` version incremented to 15; `DatabaseModule` updated with destructive migration from version 14.
+    * **Task 4.A.2: `CacheCleanupWorker` Enhancements.**
+        * **Status: COMPLETED.**
+        * **Details:**
+            * `CacheCleanupWorker` now injects `UserPreferencesRepository` and uses the configured `cacheSizeLimitBytes`.
+            * `getCurrentCacheSizeBytes()` in `CacheCleanupWorker` now sums `AttachmentEntity.size` and `MessageBodyEntity.sizeInBytes` (via new `MessageBodyDao.getAllMessageBodies()`).
+            * Eviction logic in `CacheCleanupWorker` correctly subtracts `MessageBodyEntity.sizeInBytes` when a body is deleted.
+    * **Task 4.A.3: UI for Cache Configuration.**
+        * **Status: COMPLETED.**
+        * **Details:**
+            * `MainScreenState` in `MainViewModel` updated to hold `currentCacheSizePreference` and `availableCacheSizes`.
+            * `MainViewModel` updated to load and expose these preferences, and provide `setCacheSizePreference()` method.
+            * `SettingsScreen.kt` now includes a UI section for users to select their desired cache size from the available options, displaying the current setting.
+    * **Outcome:** Users can now configure their desired local cache storage limit.
+The `CacheCleanupWorker` respects this limit and more accurately calculates the current cache size by including message bodies.

+* **REQ-CACHE-002: Advanced Cache Eviction Policy (Refined)**
+    * **Status: COMPLETED.**
+    * **Objective:** Implement the full eviction policy (exclusions, priorities) as defined in `ARCHITECTURE.MD`, using `lastAccessedTimestamp` and overall age.
+    * **Details:**
+        *   `PendingActionDao` updated with `getActiveActionEntityIds` to identify messages involved in active pending actions.
+        *   `CacheCleanupWorker.doWork()` method significantly refactored:
+            *   Injects `PendingActionDao`.
+            *   Filters initial candidates by excluding messages linked to active `PendingActionEntity`s.
+            *   Implements a two-tiered eviction strategy:
+                1.  **Tier 1:** Evicts data (attachments, then bodies, then headers) for messages whose own `timestamp` is older than 90 days AND were not accessed in the last 90 days.
+Sorted by message `timestamp` (oldest first), then `lastAccessedTimestamp`.
+                2.  **Tier 2 (if target cache size not met):** Evicts data (attachments, then bodies, then headers) for messages whose own `timestamp` is NOT older than 90 days BUT were not accessed in the last 90 days.
+Sorted by `lastAccessedTimestamp` (least recently accessed first), then by message `timestamp`.
+            *   The `MessageDao.getCacheEvictionCandidates` query continues to provide the base list of candidates (not recently accessed, not draft/outbox, correct sync status).
+The worker then applies the more granular filtering and tiered sorting.
+            *   Logging within the worker was improved to reflect the new tiered logic.
+    * **Outcome:** `CacheCleanupWorker` now strictly adheres to the advanced multi-priority eviction strategy defined in `ARCHITECTURE.MD`, including exclusions for recently accessed items and items with pending actions.
+This ensures a more intelligent and policy-compliant cache cleanup process.
+    * **Next Steps:** (Removed as this task is complete)

+* **REQ-INIT-001: Configurable Initial Sync Duration**
+    * **Status: Pending.**
+    * **Objective:** Allow users to choose the time window for initial full sync (e.g., 30, 60, 90 days).
+    * **Next Steps:**
+        * Add preference to `UserPreferencesRepository`.
+        * Update `InitialAccountSyncWorker` (or equivalent logic) to use this preference.
+        * Add UI in `SettingsScreen`.

+* **REQ-CACHE-003: Selective Offline Download (Attachments/Bodies)**
+    * **Status: Pending.**
+    * **Objective:** Allow users to configure if message bodies and/or attachments are downloaded automatically or only on demand.
+    * **Next Steps:** Design and implement.

+* **REQ-SYNC-005: Auto-Refresh Message on View**
+    * **Status: Partially Implemented** (Basic logic mentioned in `ARCHITECTURE.MD`, needs robust implementation).
+    * **Objective:** When a user opens a message, if online and data is potentially stale, silently refresh its content (body & attachments).
+    * **Next Steps:** Integrate this refresh trigger into `MessageDetailViewModel` or repository layer, coordinated via `SyncEngine`.

+---

 ## 4\.
 Next Steps & Current Build Status

-### Current Build Status: SUCCESSFUL & STABLE
+### Current Build Status: SUCCESSFUL & STABLE (DB Version 15)

-The project **builds and compiles successfully**. `SyncEngine` orchestrates initial folder list and key folder content sync.
+The project **builds and compiles successfully**. `SyncEngine` orchestrates initial folder list, key folder content sync, and schedules periodic cache cleanup.
 Delta synchronization for folders and messages, including handling of server-side deletions, is implemented in the API helpers and integrated into the sync workers.
-Duplicate folder issues have been resolved, and database schema changes are handled via `fallbackToDestructiveMigration` (DB version 14).
-Workers for on-demand actions and body downloads are functional.
-The offline action queue is now persistent and robust.
-Message pagination is verified and refactored to work correctly with the delta sync architecture.
-The `lastAccessedTimestamp` field in `MessageEntity` is now updated when message details are viewed, laying groundwork for advanced cache eviction policies outlined in `ARCHITECTURE.MD`.
+Duplicate folder issues have been resolved, and database schema changes are handled via `fallbackToDestructiveMigration` (current DB version 15).
+Workers for on-demand actions and body downloads are functional; `MessageBodyDownloadWorker` now records body sizes.
+The offline action queue is persistent and robust.
+Message pagination is verified. `UserPreferencesRepository` and `SettingsScreen` now support user-configurable cache size limits. `CacheCleanupWorker` now uses these settings, more accurately tracks cache usage (including message body sizes), and implements the **refined advanced eviction policy (REQ-CACHE-002) including tiered eviction and exclusion of pending actions**.
+The `lastAccessedTimestamp` field in `MessageEntity` is updated when message details are viewed.

 ### Immediate Priorities:

 1.  **Monitor & Refine Sync Robustness:**
-    * **The Problem:** With significant changes to sync logic, unknown edge cases or performance bottlenecks might exist.
+    * **The Problem:** With significant changes to sync logic and new cache management, unknown edge cases or performance bottlenecks might exist.
-    * **What Needs to Be Done:** Monitor application behavior, logs, and user feedback (if applicable) for any issues related to data consistency, sync frequency, or performance.
+    * **What Needs to Be Done:** Monitor application behavior, logs, and user feedback (if applicable) for any issues related to data consistency, sync frequency, cache eviction behavior, or performance.
     * **Next Step:** Ongoing observation during testing and development.

-2.  **Implement Offline Actions & Queuing (Core Functionality).** **(COMPLETED)**
-3.  **Implement Delta Sync in API Helpers (`GmailApiHelper`, `GraphApiHelper`).** **(COMPLETED)**
-4.  **Refine Offline Action Queue.** **(COMPLETED)**
-5.  **Verify Pagination & `MessageRemoteMediator`** (post delta sync implementation). **(COMPLETED)**
-6.  **Refine and Test:** Continuously test the offline experience, refine sync logic, and handle edge cases and errors.
+2.  **Implement REQ-INIT-001: Configurable Initial Sync Duration.**
+    * Followed by other "Pending" items in Phase 4.

 * **API Helpers (`GmailApiHelper`, `GraphApiHelper`)**
     *   [x] Implement `syncFolders`